HeCodes2Much/i3-swallow/README.md

 ```

 ## License :scroll:
-This Project is licensed under the MIT License.
+This Project is licensed under the GPL-3.0 License.
 Check license file for more info.